Electrolysis: History

-During the later years of Humphry Davy's research, Michael Faraday became his assistant.
-While studying the process of electrolysis under Humphry Davy, Michael Faraday discovered two laws of electrolysis.
+During the later years of Davy's research, Faraday became his assistant.
+While studying the process of electrolysis under Davy, Faraday discovered two laws of electrolysis.

 During the time of Maxwell and Faraday, concerns came about for electropositive and electronegative activities.

 In November 1875, Paul Émile Lecoq de Boisbaudran discovered gallium using electrolysis of gallium hydroxide, producing 3.4 mg of gallium.
 The following December, he presented his discovery of gallium to the Académie des sciences in Paris.

 On June 26, 1886, Ferdinand Frederick Henri Moissan finally felt comfortable performing electrolysis on anhydrous hydrogen fluoride to create a gaseous fluorine pure element.
-Before he used hydrogen fluoride, Henri Moissan used fluoride salts with electrolysis.
-Thus on June 28, 1886, he performed his experiment in front of the Académie des sciences to show his discovery of the new element fluorine.
-While trying to find elemental fluorine through electrolysis of fluoride salts, many chemists perished including Paulin Louyet and Jérôme Nicklès.
+Before he used hydrogen fluoride, Moissan used fluoride salts with electrolysis.
+On June 28, 1886, he performed his experiment in front of the Académie des sciences to show his discovery of the new element fluorine.
+While trying to find elemental fluorine through electrolysis of fluoride salts, many chemists perished, including Paulin Louyet and Jérôme Nicklès.

-In 1886 Charles Martin Hall from America and Paul Héroult from France both filed for American patents for the electrolysis of aluminum, with Héroult submitting his in May, and Hall, in July.
+In 1886 Charles Martin Hall from America and Paul Héroult from France both filed for American patents for the electrolysis of aluminum, with Héroult submitting his in May, and Hall in July.
 Hall was able to get his patent by proving through letters to his brother and family evidence that his method was discovered before the French patent was submitted.
-This became known as the Hall–Héroult process which benefited many industries because aluminum's price then dropped from four dollars to thirty cents per pound.
+This became known as the Hall–Héroult process, which benefited many industries because aluminum's price then dropped from four dollars to thirty cents per pound.

 In 1902 Polish engineer and inventor Stanisław Łaszczyński filed for and obtained Polish patent for the electrolysis of copper and zinc.